 5. LodeRunner (Channel Code: LodeRunnerPreview)

 Believe it or not, you can play games on your Roku.
-It might not have the processing power to run modern computer games, but some savvy users have discovered how to add older classic video games to Roku’s private channels.
+It might not have the processing power to run modern computer games, but some savvy users have discovered how to add older classic video games to the Roku private channels.
 LodeRunner is a game that came out in 1983, originally on the Apple II, but it is still fun to play even to this day.
-You can get in on this fun from the comfort of your living room, through your Roku.
+You can get in on this fun from the comfort of your living room.

 6. The Internet Archive (Channel Code: NMJS5)